cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 * `Update` operations will require extra DB access because we need to take children to calculate the hash of updated nodes.
 	* It doesn't require more access in other cases including `Set`, `Remove`, and `Proof`.

 * It is impossible to remove the individual version.
-The new design requires more restrict pruning strategies.
+The new design requires more restricted pruning strategies.

 * When importing the tree, it may require more memory because of int32 array of the version length.
 We will introduce the new importing strategy to reduce the memory usage.